 Facilitate communication between the American College of Nurse-Midwives and the membership of the State of WV Affiliate.

-Promote the profession of midwifery, excellence, in the practice of midwifery and the education of midwives within the State of West Virginia.
+Promote the profession of midwifery, excellence in the practice of midwifery, and the education of midwives within the State of West Virginia.

 Provide a recognized forum for the free exchange of ideas and information related to the midwifery profession and women’s health issues.